aaravtiku/cse15l-lab-reports/labreport5.md

 ### Counting the number of files in a directory

-The `grep` command can also be used to count the number of files inside of a directory.
+The `grep` and 'ls' command can also be used simultaneously to count the number of files inside of a directory.
 This can be done in the following way:

 Example 1: